SteveG365/SteveG365/README.md

 ## 🌱 What I’m currently working on

-I’m currently diving deeper into simulations for **Ising models** and building models that capture **complex spin dynamics** in physical systems.
+- I’m currently diving deeper into simulations for **Ising models** and building models that capture **complex spin dynamics** in physical systems.
 I am also working on improving my knowledge of **machine learning techniques** and **neural networks** to apply them in the context of statistical mechanics.
+- Additionally, for my Honours Project, I am currently pursuing the deployment of advanced statistical methods for improving the accuracy of Quantum State Tomography.

 ---